How Long Does A Root Canal Take? Treatment & What to Expect

 Root canal treatments relieve pain and offer a more preferable long term solution to extracting a tooth.
 Still, most people would prefer to not need one at all.
 And the good news is root canals are often entirely preventable.
 With regular dentist visits, diligent at-home dental care and a healthy diet low in sugary foods and rich drinks, you can minimise the risk of infection.

-If you do need a root canal treatment you can rest assured the Midland Dental Hub team will provide the best care.
-We understand the reluctance to root canals and are here to see you through the treatment pain-free, giving you plenty of reasons to smile.
+If you do need a root canal procedure, rest assured that the Midland Dental Hub team will provide the highest level of care.
+We understand the reluctance to treat root canals which is why we strive for a pain-free treatment.
+We hop to give you plenty of reasons to smile.
 Call our Midland Dental Clinic today.

 When do you need a root canal? (infographic)